bekencorp/bk_idk/docs/bk7258/zh_CN/api-reference/network/bk_wifi.rst

  - Module specific APIs

    The API name are prefixed with bk_wifi_module, the module can be scan or filter etc, e.g. bk_wifi_scan_start() etc. The API has no direct relationship with the interface, or the API caller don't nedto care about on which interface the API is operated.
 E.g. the scan API can be based on STA interface, it can also based on AP interface, but the caller don't care about it.
+ - BK-RLK APIs

+   The BK-RLK APIs are prefixed with bk_rlk, the APIs is only common for BK-RLK functional modules. bk_rlk_init() etc.

 Common WiFi APIs:
  - :cpp:func:`bk_wifi_init` - init WiFi